Joel Ndala

-Joel Tshisanga Ndala (born 31 May 2006) is an English footballer who plays as a left winger or forward for club Hull City, on loan from club Manchester City.
-He has represented England up to under-19 level.
+Joel Tshisanga Ndala (born 31 May 2006) is an English footballer who plays as a left winger or forward for Belgian Pro League club Cercle Brugge.
+He has represented England up to under-20 level, though he is also eligible to represent the Democratic Republic of the Congo and France.

 Ndala joined the Manchester City Academy from Port Vale for a £300,000 fee in 2017 and turned professional in July 2022.
 He spent the first half of the 2024–25 season on loan at Jong PSV, the reserve team of Dutch club PSV Eindhoven.
 He joined Nottingham Forest on loan in February 2025.
-He was loaned to Hull City for the 2025–26 campaign.
+He was loaned to Hull City and Sheffield Wednesday in the 2025–26 campaign.
+He was sold to Belgian club Cercle Brugge in July 2026.

 Early and personal life

 Ndala was born in Manchester and grew up in France before returning to England to live in Burslem, Stoke-on-Trent at seven years old.
 He attended school at St Nathaniel's Academy in Stoke.
 He then quickly moved to Port Vale Academy.
 He left Burslem when he signed for Manchester City at the age of 10.
-Ndala has dual nationality with DR Congo.
+Ndala holds both Congolese and French nationalities.